 Stem cell storage: Invest in your family’s future health

 Stem cells have shown amazing promise in the treatment and cure of some previously chronic and deadly diseases.
-Today, over 70 diseases are treated using stem cells, including numerous types of malignancies, anemia’s, inherited metabolic disorders and deficiencies of the immune system.
-The number of clinical trials involving stem cells is also on the rise (figure 2).
+Today, over 70 diseases are treated using stem cells, including numerous types of malignancies, anaemia, inherited metabolic disorders and deficiencies of the immune system.
+The number of clinical trials involving stem cells is also on the rise (Figure 2).
 In all likelihood, the applications for stem cells in medicine will multiply as these trials reach completion.

 Figure 2: Total number of stem cell trials between 2011 and 2014 continues to rise.
 Source: Trends in cell therapy clinical trials 2011 – 2014, (2014), ALEXEY BERSENEV, Cell trials.

 How do stem cells and their amazing regenerative potential relate to investing in your child’s future health?
 Well, at birth, the child is connected to the placenta via the umbilical cord.
 This cord and the placenta are usually discarded at birth.
 However, the umbilical cord contains an incredibly valuable collection of powerful stem cells capable of being used to treat an ever-increasing number of diseases.
 Saving these cells at birth is a wise decision, especially if you have a family history of genetic disease.